raestrada/ResumeCraftr/docs/getting_started.md

 3. Ask for a template if you haven't specified one (workspace templates take priority)
 4. Render the sections into a styled HTML resume and convert it to PDF under `cv-workspace/output`

+Exports are saved using deterministic filenames derived from the candidate name, template, language, and job slug, e.g. `jdoe_modern_es_principal-engineer.pdf`.
+Re-running the same template simply overwrites the previous file.
+When `--translate` is provided, the translated JSON is cached next to the tailored sections (`my_cv.tailored_sections.es.translated.json`) to speed up subsequent renders.

 ### 5. Exportar a PDF
 ```bash
 # Exportar usando la última versión y el template por defecto